equinor/ert/docs/rst/manual/reference/configuration/forward_model.rst

     ARGLIST     <ARG0> <ARG1>    -- A list of arguments to pass on to the --  executable

+Note
+____
+When configuring ARGLIST for FORWARD_MODEL jobs it is not suitable to use :code:`--some-option` for named options as it treated as a comment by the configuration compiler.
+Single letter options, i.e. :code:`-s` as shown in the examples in :doc:`../forward_models`, is needed.

 Invoking the job is then done by including it in the ert config: